WomensCodingCircle/getting-started/README.md

 # Getting started

+Getting started is the hardest.
+This repo contains some hints for your first steps with any given technology.

 We usually use the command line, git as a versioning control system and code editors for our coding projects.
-Here we collect information, what you need to install on your computer to get started.
+Here we collect, what you need to install on your computer to get started.

 ### Outline